checklist/checklist-support/docs/templates/templates.md

 Read more on how to work with the [template editor](/templates/template-editor/).

-## Running Templates
+## Triggering Templates

-Running refers to creating a checklist from a template.
-Another term sometimes used is "trigger".
-To run your template click on the Run button of the template:
+Triggering refers to creating a checklist from a template.
+Another term sometimes used is "Run".
+To trigger your template click on the Trigger button of the template:

 ![](/assets/images/templates/templates-run-button.png)

-This will open the Run Template dialog:
+This will open the Template Trigger dialog:

 ![](/assets/images/templates/templates-run-dialog.png)